adgayle/aws-saa-study-guide/saa.md

 ## Active Directory Integration
 * SAML authentication supported
 * ADFS -> AD -> SAML -> AssumeRolewithSAML -> Teporary credentials assigned

+## AWS Organizations (All features or consolidated billing)
+Account management service that enables you to consolidate multiple AWS accounts to centrally manage them via policies
+* Automate AWS account creation and management
+* Control access to AWS Services (service control polices)
+* Consolidate billing
+    * Paying account manages linked accounts at the organization level broken out by accounts
+    * Linked accounts are independent (20 limit)
+    * Volume pricing
+    * Easier to track charges
+    * Reserved EC2 instances
+        * Will use all available reserved instances in the linked accounts before going to on demand pricing
+* Always multifactor root account with strong & complex password
+* Paying account for billing only no resource deployment
+* Enable monitoring on the paying account for billing alerts to include all linked account data
+* Manage all features
+* Organizations unites which you can apply policies to

+## AWS Support
+* Basic
+* Developer
+* Business
+* Enterprise

+## Cross Account Access
+* Work productively in multiple AWS accounts
+* Users groups, roles and policies to achieve
+* Needs both account numbers

+## Tagging
+* Uses key value pairs
+* Is metadata for resources
+* Tags can be inherited
+* Case sensitive
+* Very important for pricing allocation

+## Resouce Groups
+* Makes it easy to group resources based on tags assigned e.g. Region, Name or Project
+* Classic Resource Groups are global
+* AWS Systems Manager Groups are per region and you can run commands against them